Om700-create/Telco_Churn_Predictor/README.md

 ## Project Overview
 This project focuses on predicting whether a customer will churn based on several customer attributes such as contract type, monthly charges, and tenure.
 The project includes:
+1. **Data Analysis**: Exploratory data analysis (EDA) to uncover patterns and insights related to customer churn.
-1. **Data Preprocessing**: Handling missing values and creating additional features.
+2. **Data Preprocessing**: Handling missing values and creating additional features.
-2. **Feature Engineering**: Encoding categorical variables and scaling numeric features.
+3. **Feature Engineering**: Encoding categorical variables and scaling numeric features.
-3. **Model Training**: Training Logistic Regression, Random Forest, and SVM models with hyperparameter tuning.
+4. **Model Training**: Training Logistic Regression, Random Forest, and SVM models with hyperparameter tuning.
-4. **Model Deployment**: Serving the model as an API for real-time predictions.
+5. **Model Deployment**: Serving the model as an API for real-time predictions.

 ## Installation